EXPLAINER-What are antibody therapies and who is developing them for COVID-19?

 The amount of protein in antibody drugs makes the treatment more expensive than vaccines in general, Feng Hui, chief operating officer at Shanghai Junshi Biosciences 1877.HK, said.

-Antibody drugs contain hundreds, or even over a thousand times more protein than found in a vaccine shot.
+Designing antibody drugs to treat or protect high risk people, including those with weak immune systems, could require hundreds, or even over a thousand times more protein than found in a vaccine shot, according to Junshi.

 WHO IS DEVELOPING ANTIBODY THERAPIES FOR COVID-19?